KingSlendy/K-R-GMS2-Engine/README.md

 # I-Wanna-Be-The-King-GMS2-Engine

-I made this engine 100% from scratch, I tried to make it as similar to YoYo's physics as possible but the physics were made from the ground up by me, platforms included (they were a pain) So it's possible they have bugs I wasn't able to find
+This a game engine I tried to adapt to work without solids but trying to be as accurate as possible to Yuuutu physics Everything was made entirely from scratch, but heavily based on YoYo's engine

 It also has support for IWPO integrated within the engine itself